matrix-org/complement-crypto/README.md

 Membership ACLs:
 - [x] Happy case Alice and Bob in an encrypted room can send and receive encrypted messages, and decrypt them all.
 - [x] Bob can see messages when he was invited but not joined to the room.
 Subsequent messages are also decryptable.
-- [ ] In a public, `shared` history visibility room, a new user Charlie cannot decrypt earlier messages prior to his join, despite being able to see the events.
+- [ ] In a public, `shared` history visibility room, a new user Bob cannot decrypt earlier messages prior to his join, despite being able to see the events.
 Subsequent messages are decryptable.
 - [ ] Bob leaves the room.
 Some messages are sent.
 Bob rejoins and cannot decrypt the messages sent whilst he was gone (ensuring we cycle keys).
 Repeat this again with a device instead of a user (so 2x device, 1 remains always in the room, 1 then logs out -> messages sent -> logs in again).
 - [ ] Alice invites Bob, Bob changes their device, then Bob joins.
 Bob should be able to see Alice's message.